 Faced with a similar situation, the Lancashire Watch Company was founded in 1889.
 This company sought to put the skilled workers (relating to all of the processes involved in the manufacturing of watches) under one roof.
 Unfortunately long-term it was unable to compete against American and Swiss manufacturers and finally closed in 1910.
 A few craftsmen remained in the town until the 1960s, but the only surviving remnants to be found today are the characteristic gallery windows still dotted around the township.

 During 1891, a company was formed that changed the industrial landscape of Prescot for a hundred years.
-Joseph and Jacob Atherton established the British Insulated Wire Company who manufactured paper insulated cables in Britain under licence from the patent owner’s company in America.
+Joseph and Jacob Atherton established the British Insulated Wire Company that manufactured paper insulated cables in Britain under licence from the patent owner’s company in America.
 The following year they installed electric street lighting in Prescot and lighting inside Knowsley Hall, the ancestral home of the Earls of Derby.

 The company expanded rapidly and mergers took place during the following 50 years.
 Firstly in 1902, the company merged with the Telegraph Manufacturing Company of Helsby and became British Insulated and Helsby Cables Limited and in 1925, the firm was renamed British Insulated Cables Limited.
 The final merger in 1945 was with a company called Callender’s of Erith and the business then became known as British Insulated Callender’s Cables (abbreviated to BICC) employing numerous workers not only from within Prescot but all the surrounding townships as well.
 The main BICC factory in Prescot closed in early 1990s with smaller premises sold-off to other companies.